MaddoxSciuchetti/Handwerk-HR/README.md

 JWT_REFRESH_SECRET=<random string>
 EMAIL_SENDER=no-reply@example.com
 RESEND_API_KEY=<your Resend key, or any non-empty value for local>
+STRIPE_SECRET_KEY=<Stripe secret key, or sk_test_ placeholder for local if unused>
+STRIPE_WEBHOOK_SECRET=<Stripe webhook signing secret, or whsec_ placeholder for local>
 ```

+If any of these are unset at runtime, the server throws a generic `Missing environment variable` error (the key name is not repeated in the message).

 Optional in `client/.env` if the API isn't on `localhost:3000`: